 The conversion rate is critical if your goal is to drive conversions.
-It measures the percentage of viewers who took the desired action after watching your ad, like subscribing to your content or downloading an app.
+It measures the percentage of viewers who took the desired action after watching your ad, like filling out a form, subscribing to your content, or making a purchase.

 The return on ad spend (ROAS) measures the revenue generated from your campaign compared to the total amount spent on CTV advertising.
 The higher the ROAS, the more profitable your campaign is.